luiswirth/bsc-thesis/src/matter.typ

 We can write a test that verifies our implementation by checking this property.

+== Higher-Order Discrete Differential Forms

+The theoretical construction of finite element differential forms exist for all polynomial degrees.
+We don't support them in this implementation, but this a very obvious possible future extension to this implementation.
+One just needs to keep in mind that then higher-order manifold approixmations are also needed to not incur any non-admissable geometric variational crimes.

 = Finite Element Methods for Differential Forms